 The situation in Cambodia favors us.
 The Americans are experiencing defeats.
 We must do our duty and help the Khmer people to throw off their puppets.
 For this, we must increase the number of our troops on Cambodian soil to 70,000.
 Along with patriotic Cambodian forces, the overall number of the Liberation forces will amount to 140,000 men.
-These forces will be fully sufficient to defeat Lon Nol's army of slightly more than 100,000.
+These forces will be fully sufficient to defeat to Moles army of slightly more he fully sufficient to defeat Lon Nol's army of slightly more than 100,000.
 We must achieve victory over Lon Nol, because all of our failures in Cambodia will have a negative impact on military operations in South Vietnam.

 Overall I can report to the Plenary Session that we have achieved significant successes in Cambodia.
 Not long ago I met with the leaders of the patriotic Cambodian forces.
-They highly value our assistance and welcome all measures that we undertake for the purpose of overthrowing the puppet regime of Lon Nol.
+They highly value our assistance and welcome all measures that we undertake for the purpose of overthrowing the puppet regime of Lon Mol.